Form & Function

 Design permeates everything I do.
 In search of elegant solutions to real-world problems, it shapes my furniture, dictates the structure of my code, and guides my presentation of complex ideas.
 I have yet to find that perfect balance between form and function, but the aspiration drives much of what I do.

-You can find variations on the above Partisan Fail here and select media coverage here.
+You can find variations on the above Partisan Fail here, select media coverage here, and an online store here.

 ABOVE: The Science of Cooking, picturing members of the Lexington High School Science Department and Albert Einstein.
 The Science of Cooking is a cookbook sold by the Lexington Science Department to raise money for its science teams.
 LEFT: Norman Rockwell's Freedom from Want.